ahlstromcj/seq66/README.md

         *   Added more Preferences settings, enabled some that were not yet implemented.
 Upgraded the handling of the configuration files.
             By default, the 'rc' file is always saved, in case ports change.
+        *   Added OpenSUSE INSTALL notes from the sivecj/Seq66 fork.
+        *   Added code to show unlinked note events on the seqroll, and the "u" key to remove them.
+Version 0.96.3:
+        *   Added more build information to --version and Help / Build Info.
     *   Version 0.96.3:
         *   Added ability to modify Note On and Note Off at the same time in the event editor.
 Fixed and updated event::get_rank().